 Personal property tax

 When you sell your business, the county treasurer's office must be contacted.
 You must pay property tax to the county treasurer if the property will be sold, destroyed, disposed of, or removed from the county.

 If you have questions about the personal property tax, contact your local county treasurer or assessor.

 Real estate excise tax

 The buyer of a business may be liable for the unpaid taxes of the former owner.
-If any tax due is not paid within 10 days of the sale of the business, the new owner is liable for the full amount of tax.
+If tax due is not paid within 10 days of the sale of the business, the new owner is liable for the full amount of tax.
 Therefore, the buyer should require the seller to provide a Tax Status letter obtained from the Department of Revenue.

-Under Washington 's successor liability law, the buyer must hold back enough money to pay off any taxes due, unless the former owner can prove that they have paid the tax or that no tax is owed.
+Under Washington 's successor liability law, the buyer must hold back enough money to pay any taxes due, unless the former owner can prove that they have paid the tax or that no tax is owed.